phildionne/readability_parser/README.md

 # Readability Parser
-A tiny ruby wrapper for Readability's content parser api
+A tiny ruby wrapper for Readability's [Parser API](http://www.readability.com/developers/api/parser)

 ## Installation
 Add this line to your application's Gemfile: